-&#x27;Stage 3' would cover financial assets that have objective evidence of impairment at the reporting date.
+'Stage 3' would cover financial assets that have objective evidence of impairment at the reporting date.

-&#x27;12-month expected credit losses' are recognised for the first category while 'lifetime expected credit losses' are recognised for the second category.
+'12-month expected credit losses' are recognised for the first category while 'lifetime expected credit losses' are recognised for the second and third categories.

-(iii) Impairment of financial assets ...continued
+(iii) Impairment of financial assets ... continued